Why A Bible College Online? What Is The Purpose?

 To be honest, if I was facing that same decision today, I doubt I would move my family to sit under another man’s ministry, not because they are not good men, but because they are not Jack Hyles.
 He was the draw to those us back then.
 It was like coming for a four year Pastor’s School degree.
 We wanted to study the man and his ministry.

-Some may wonder why Dr. Russell Anderson and I would start a Bible college online when many dear preacher friends around the country operate good Independent Baptist colleges.
+Some may wonder why I would start a Bible college online when many dear preacher friends around the country operate good Independent Baptist colleges.
 Please know that I strongly support these other colleges and do not want to be in competition with them.
-Instead, I believe that our Bible college online will supplement and even compliment these other colleges.
+Instead, I believe that our Bible college online will supplement and even complement these other colleges.

 Dr. Bob Gray, Sr